Document

 The Recycling & Waste Team will receive notification of a development once the planning notification has been issued.
 At this stage, a letter containing a form will be supplied to the developer requesting information pertaining to the site details and the primary contact for each stage of the bin allocation and supply procedure.
 Upon completion and return of the form, a consultation will begin with an officer from the Council to assess the bin requirements for the site.
 During this consultation, the officer will complete a bin order form in agreement with the developer.

 As per section 46 of the EPA 1990, the Council can specify the size of the receptacles and where receptacles are placed for collection.
-Because of this requirement, it is essential that the Council meet with the developer on site to specify what bins are required and where they will need to be placed.
+Because of this requirement, it is often required that the Council meet with the developer on site to specify what bins are required and where they will need to be placed.
 This requirement remains the same should the supplier purchase bins through the Council or through an alternative (third party) supplier.

 Following completion of the consultation, if it is agreed to purchase bins through the Council, an invoice to the developer will be raised for the cost of the bins to be supplied and delivered on an agreed date.
 Should the development require staggered deliveries, this can also be arranged.
 The delivery date and subsequent delivery of the bins will only be arranged upon full payment of the invoice.